Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 Many dog trainers recommend incorporating a clicking device when house training your dog.
 They will learn to associate the sound it makes with the act of going to the bathroom, which makes training your Yorkshire terrier that much easier!

 Dogs respond very well to positive reinforcements, so you can even go the extra mile and reward your Yorkie with a treat after successfully using the bathroom in the right place.
-Whether you are still house training your puppy to urinate on training pads or your Yorkie is now ready to have potty breaks outside, a reward is an excellent idea.

 Giving your Yorkshire terriers a dog treat after exhibiting good behavior will encourage them to keep up the excellent work!
+Make it a tiny one, though, to avoid any unwanted weight gain.

 You can’t control your Yorkie terrier’s bladder, so don’t beat yourself up if your Yorkshire terrier does have an occasional accident indoors.
-Potty training a yorkie isn’t always easy.
+Potty training a Yorkie isn’t always easy.
 Just make sure your dog is always allowed outside multiple times per day!

 Cathy signature with Yorkie drawing